-For over 50 years in
+Italian Mushroom Cultivation for over 50 years

 Funghidea

-We believe in collaboration and authenticity.
+We believe in collaboration and genuineness.

 Our mushrooms

-Precious resources for your health
+A precious resource for your health

-Sliced champignon
+Sliced Champignon

 The cultivated mushroom